 We Gift More Than Just a Motorcycle

-Riding is an alternative therapy and our gifts are the tools by which one regains its healing benefits.
-The Harleys are not awards for service achievements, popularity-based or simply thank-you gifts but are, instead, meant to help change, if not save, struggling and at-risk Veteran’s lives by returning the ability to ride.
-While our goal is to gift one bike a year, since our first gifting in May 2016, 41 injured Wisconsin Veteran riders have now regained riding in their lives.
-This May we will start our eighth year of gifting Harleys and, with your support, plan to put another NINE Veterans back on the road during our 2024 riding season.
+Riding is an alternative therapy; and our gifts are the tools by which an injured Veteran rider regains its healing benefits.
+The Harleys are not awards for service achievements, popularity-based or simply thank-you gifts but are, instead, meant to help redirect, if not save, struggling and at-risk Veteran’s lives by returning them back to The Road.
+While our goal is to gift one bike a year, since our first gifting in May 2016, FIFTY Wisconsin Veterans have now regained riding in their lives.
+YOU put them on some incredibly beautiful bikes that fill their hearts, clear their minds, and reconnect supportive bonds.
+In 2024 alone, your support made it possible for us to break another record by returning freedom to TEN more struggling Veterans.
+We are currently in fund-raising mode for Harleys to gift in 2025…and we thank you for being on this ride with us.

 FOLLOW US & SHARE US on Facebook— this is how we communicate most news.